dhellmann/pymotw/PyMOTW/zlib/index.rst

 Mixed Content Streams
 =====================

-The Decompress class returned by ``decompressobj()`` can also be used in situations where compressed and uncompressed data is mixed together.
-After decompressing all of the data, the ``unused_data`` attribute contains any data not used.
+The :class:`Decompress` class returned by :func:`decompressobj()` can also be used in situations where compressed and uncompressed data is mixed together.
+After decompressing all of the data, the *unused_data* attribute contains any data not used.

 .. include:: zlib_mixed.py
     :literal: